From “I’m no longer old enough to do gymnastics” to “I never have time to train”: what scientific research says, in short

 5. “I am no longer of gymnastic age”.

 It is an excuse that many people use, but research tells us that aging does not reduce the possibility of physical activity, at least until the age of about 95.
 Resistance and strength can also be increased by older people by following exercises that are suitable for them and do not involve excessive stress on the joints.
 Therefore, aerobic exercises are better suited to improve balance, especially from the age of 65 and up.

 6. “Physical activity makes you lose weight”.

 As with many health-related things, the answer is: it depends.
-Moving more involves an increase in the activity of your metabolism, and therefore makes our body consume more energy, but if you have an unbalanced diet exercise may not be enough to keep fit or lose weight.
+Moving more involves an increase in the activity of your metabolism, and therefore makes our body consume more energy, but if you have an unbalanced diet exercise may not be enough to keep right dose of Xanax fit or lose weight.
 There has to be the right balance between how much you eat and how much you consume: if the first activity exceeds the second, there will be no exercises to lose weight.
 A person who wants to lose many kilograms or who needs to counteract the tendency to gain weight may need many more minutes of physical activity a week.

 7. “I run once a week, but that’s not enough.”

 Even just one run a week offers some benefit to our body, so there is no need to obsess about it.
 It is estimated that 50 minutes of running per week at an average speed of around 10 kilometers per hour can significantly reduce various health risks, which lead to premature death.
 Running should be done in the right posture and without overloading the joints: beginners should refer to an expert for advice and reduce the risk of injury.